Winter Hiking in Merritt, Experience Nicola Valley

 Hiking in the winter around Merritt BC.

-Not only is the scenery beautiful, it’s healthy for you.
+Not only is the scenery beautiful, it’s also very healthy.

 Winter Hiking in Merritt BC, is truly a beautiful experience.
 Not only is the scenery beautiful, it’s healthy for you.
 People of all ages and abilities can enjoy higher levels of health and wellness when they have access to nature in Canada.
 As a result there are health benefits including lowering risk of heart disease, obesity, stress, depression and strokes.
 Hiking in the winter with or without snow is my true pleasure while living in Merritt BC Canada.